Psoriasis and Itching: Managing the Itch | MyPsoriasisTeam

 Smoking

-Tobacco smoking contributes to a range of diseases, such as cardiovascular disease and diabetes, which occur in people with psoriasis at higher rates than the general public.
-Smoking is also believed to worsen psoriasis by creating inflammatory signals that affect the skin.
+Tobacco smoking contributes to a range of diseases, such as cardiovascular disease and diabetes, which occur at higher rates in people with psoriasis than in the general public.
+Health experts believe that smoking can worsen psoriasis by creating inflammatory signals that affect the skin.
 Talk with your health care provider about smoking cessation programs.

 Diet and Exercise